Some unpredicted series of near-future events might trigger circumstances forcing modern culture's ‘business as usual’

 Pyotr Demianovich Ouspenskii

-In September 1981 I was running around Honolulu in a panic, having just a few hours to pack before departing for the South Pacific as crew with my wife Brenda and two other couples on the pink-and-purple hand-crafted trimaran christened Moon Dog.
+In September 1981 I was running around Honolulu in a panic, having just a few hours to pack before departing for the South Pacific as crew with my wife Brenda and two other couples on the pink-and-purple hand-crafted 45-foot trimaran christened Moon Dog.
 The panic was that I did not have a book to read!
 I found myself at a J. J. Newberry's five-and-dime frantically digging through a pile of pulp-fiction on the discount booktable when my hands miraculously pulled out a hardback copy of In Search of the Miraculous by P. D. Ouspensky.
 What was that doing there?
 I bought the book and read it the entire month we were sailing, having no idea how my life was about to change.
 While I was cherishing the last few pages in Sydney, Australia, our roommates's boyfriend sauntered past and said, "You like that book?"
 "Yes!"
 I exclaimed fervently.
 "Then, you need to call Ron Bosanquet.
 Here is his number." ???!
 So I called Ron Bosanquet, who quietly asked me a couple of questions and then said, "You can meet me at the café." ???!!
 So I met him at the café.
 After a couple of minutes he said, "You can come.
 Thursday nights at seven.
 Here is the address." ???!!!
 So I went there Thursday nights and that is when I first encountered a living school.
 My life path forked immediately and I changed tracks.
 Ronald Eric Giffard Bosanquet eventually created Leonis School.
 He died in Australia, 30 May 2017.

 George Ivanovich Gurdjieff

-In the late 1980s I read every Gurdjieff book I could get my hands on, but still I missed terribly the energetic food I had derived from participating in Ron Bosanquet's living Gurdjieff Foundation School in Sydney.
+By 1984 we had returned from our round-the-world journey and our first daughter was happily homebirthed.
+In my spare time I had read every Gurdjieff book I could get my hands on, but still I missed terribly the energetic food I had derived from participating in Ron Bosanquet's living Gurdjieff Foundation School in Sydney.
 I had visited many Gurdjieff groups in Northern California thinking they would also be alive, but they turned out to be cerebral debate and discussion groups, not at all the same.
 I had all but given up hope.